Survey Says: Raspberry Pi Still Rules, But X86 SBCs Have Made Gains

 How do the different Pis have a "strength in communicating with an Arduino?"
 The x86- and MIPS-boards can do that just as well, there is nothing stopping one from communicating with an Arduino over I2C, SPI, serial or whatever even on the other platforms.
 And no, Pi definitely doesn't have a "strength" in Ethernet, either, considering it's just 10/100 and it's actually a USB-device and thus eats bandwidth from the USB-ports, all of which are internally connected to a single USB-hub on the PCB.

+One of the problems with x86 SBCs is that they are pretty much solely based on Intel's offerings

+That cost problem is actually much more acute when you are talking about the real volume customer for these machines: Commercial products that use the Rpi are on the rise, and already account for more than 1/3rd of Raspberry Pi sales according to my supplier (I use the BBB for my commercial product line, which is much closer to 80% commercial product use now).
+The extra cost of intel based offerings is absolutely a deal breaker for us, as it does not come with any kind of advantages in exchange for the addi

-Why Raspberry pi wins (Score:3)
+Why Raspberry pi wins (Score:4, Interesting)

 It hits the sweet spot for price/performance/Low hassle.